ethib137/api-gui-deprecated/README.md

 # Liferay API GUI

-A GUI for exploring Liferay's API's.
+A GUI for exploring Liferay's API's in Liferay DXP `7.3`.

 ## Usage